yokose-ks/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - randomize
        - Specifies that specified values in a problem changes each time the problem is accessed. (**is this correct?**)
      * - selfassessment
        - Self assessment problems.
-An early test of the open ended grading system that is not in widespread use.
-Recently deprecated in favor of ``combinedopenended``.
+Used in a single course in Fall 2012 as an early test of the open ended grading system.
+Deprecated in favor of ``combinedopenended``.
      * - sequential
        - A collection of videos, problems, and other materials, rendered as a horizontal icon bar in the courseware.
      * - timelimit